 There are some disadvantages to shopping for contacts and eyeglasses online.
 It’s possible that the prescription may be incorrectly filled or that the seller may send the wrong contact lenses.
 But these problems could also occur with a local seller.

-An obvious disadvantage of buying eyeglasses online is that, unless you’re replacing frames you like with an identical model, you can’t try on various frames to see how they’ll look on your face.
 One strategy is to visit local stores, try on frames to find ones you like, and then buy online.
-Also, many sites let you upload a picture of yourself so you can try on frames virtually; others send out sample frames for free, letting you try them on at home for a week before ordering your own.
+Also, many sites let you upload a picture of yourself or use your computer or phone camera to try on frames virtually.
+Others send out sample frames for free, letting you try them on at home for a week before ordering your own.
 Fortunately, liberal return policies are the norm among online sellers, so you can return glasses easily if you’re not satisfied.

 Another problem with ordering frames online is that you’ll have to find a local solution for obtaining any adjustments.
 Fortunately, most optical shops make small adjustments for free, even for consumers who bought elsewhere.